-The selection process shall adhere to Florida Statutes, Section 287.055 and Section 2-10.4(5) of the Code in accordance with the guidelines established in this IO.
+The selection process shall adhere to Florida Statutes, Section 287.055 the CCNA and Section 2-10.4(5) of the Code in accordance with the guidelines established in this IO.
 The evaluation of proposals will be based on a two (2) tiered selection process, when applicable.
+By application of the criteria and processes set forth in this IO, the County intends to short list and select in the order of preference, not fewer than three proposals.
 In the event that the County receives fewer than three (3) proposals, or fewer than three (3) proposals are determined to be responsive and responsible to perform the required services, the County may proceed with the number of proposal(s) received which are responsive and responsible.
-In the event the County receives fewer than three (3) proposals, at the discretion of the client department, ISD may a) extend the proposal submittal deadline date provided proposal(s) have not been opened, or b) conduct an analysis of market availability for subject services and determine, in its sole discretion, that there is no further market availability or immediate interest to provide said services.
-For instances where time may remedy the deficiency in responses, the County may proceed without conducting any further market study after extending the submittal deadline date.
-The CSC will evaluate proposals, based on First Tier and Second Tier criteria, as applicable.
+In the event the County receives fewer than three (3) proposals, at the discretion of the client department, ISD may a) extend the proposal submittal deadline date provided proposal(s) have not been opened, or b) conduct an analysis of market availability for subject services and determine, in its sole discretion, that there is no further market availability or immediate interest to provide For instances where time may remedy the deficiency in responses, the said services.
+County may proceed without conducting any further market study after extending the submittal deadline date.